ffbinaries/ffbinaries-node/readme.md

 This module is meant to be used programatically, i.e. as a build step.

-# Important info
+# Important info: project status

-**This project will be slowly getting more stable but breaking changes may still be introduced at this stage.**

-**Version 0.1.0 has all the basic features working.
-This is the minimum version you should be running.**
+**This project is getting more stable now that it reached 0.1.0.
+It's the minimum version you should be running.**

+In version 0.1.0 the binaries are downloaded, cached and then unzipped to the correct location.

+All the features documented should be working at this point.
 If you're experiencing issues please update to the newest version and run `ffbinaries clearcache`.

-Please raise issues on GitHub or even pull requests for features you'd like to see. http://ffbinaries.com service is also very immature as well so there may be changes in data structure as well.

 If documentation is slightly inaccurate please refer to the code for more details and suggest updates to documentation.

+Please raise issues or pull requests for features you'd like to see on GitHub: https://github.com/vot/ffbinaries-node.

+## ffbinaries.com API

+http://ffbinaries.com service isn't mature either so there still may be some changes in data structure (unlikely but giving you a heads up just in case).

 Currently the only version of ffmpeg available is 3.2.